W4RH4WK/insiemebot/README.md

 # Insieme Discord Bot

-- Prints Froschkönig Menu on `!fk`
+- Prints Froschkönig Menu for today on `!fk`
+- Prints Froschkönig Menu for this week on `!fkw`
 - Prints Froschkönig Menu on workdays at 11:00